lemon3/birthdaypicker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I need an easy to use input field specifically for birthday input, without any js dependencies.
+I needed a birthday input field that is easy to use and without JS dependencies.
+"Simple" in this context means: with as few clicks as possible to the result!
 Coded in vanilla JS.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>